 What is employer shared responsibility?

 The ACA added the employer shared responsibility provisions in Section 4980H of the Internal Revenue Code in 2015.
-These provisions mandate that employers classified as an applicable large employer (ALE) must offer health insurance coverage that’s affordable and provides minimum value to their full-time employees and their dependents.
+These special provisions mandate that employers classified as applicable large employers (ALEs) must offer affordable health insurance coverage that provides minimum value to their full-time employees and their dependents.
 Organizations that don’t follow the mandate are subject to an Internal Revenue Service (IRS) tax penalty.

-All common-law employers, including government and nonprofit organizations exempt from federal income taxes, can be ALEs and, therefore, subject to the ESRP.
-Organizations are responsible for self-determining whether they’re considered an ALE annually.
+All common-law employers, including government and nonprofit organizations exempt from federal income taxes, can be ALEs subject to the ESRP.
+Organizations are responsible for self-determining whether or not they’re an ALE annually.
 If so, they will need to follow the employer mandate.

 Who is subject to employer shared responsibility?

 Only ALEs are subject to the employer shared responsibility provisions.
 Determining whether your client is an ALE depends on their company size.
-ALEs are organizations that employ an average of 50 or more FTE employees in the previous calendar year.
+ALEs employ an average of 50 or more FTE employees in the previous calendar year.

-While your client may consider a full-time employee someone who works at least 40 hours per week, the ACA uses a different calculation.
-A full-time employee is one that works, on average, 30 hours per week or 130 hours per month.
-An FTE is a measurement of the number of full-time hours worked by all full-time, part-time, and seasonal employees at an organization.
+While your client may consider a full-time employee someone who works at least 40 hours per week, the ACA uses different criteria.
+The ACA considers a full-time employee as someone who works, on average, at least 30 hours per week or 130 hours per month.
+An FTE is a unit of measurement describing the number of full-time hours worked by an organization’s full-time and part-time employees, including those who work on a seasonal basis.

 For some employers, aggregation rules apply in determining ALE status.
-An aggregated group, or controlled group, is made of employers, or members, with a common owner and are treated as a single employer.
+An aggregated group, or a controlled group, comprises all employers with a common owner as a single employer.
 In these cases, these organizations would combine their FTEs to determine ALE status.

 What triggers the employer shared responsibility penalty?

 As a CPA, the most important part of the employer shared responsibility provision for your client is the possible penalties.
-If your client is an ALE and doesn’t offer affordable coverage to their ongoing employees, they’ll trigger a penalty payment to the IRS.
+If your client is an ALE and doesn’t offer affordable coverage to their ongoing employees and at least one full-time employee gets a federal subsidy for health insurance, they’ll trigger a penalty payment to the IRS.

 Each shared responsibility payment varies based on the type of penalty accessed.
 While the cost of providing health insurance coverage is tax-deductible for an employer, an employer shared responsibility payment isn’t federal income tax-deductible.

-We’ll go over both types of payments below so you can better help your clients avoid any potential pitfalls.
+We’ll go over both types of penalties below so you can better help your clients avoid any potential payments.

 Minimum essential coverage (MEC)